-On June 2, 2014, HMS Funding I LLC ("HMS Funding"), entered into a credit agreement (the "Deutsche Bank Credit Facility") among HMS Funding, as borrower, the Company, as equityholder and as servicer, Deutsche Bank AG, New York Branch ("Deutsche Bank"), as administrative agent, the financial institutions party thereto as lenders (together with Deutsche Bank, the "HMS Funding Lenders"), and U.S. Bank National Association, as collateral agent and collateral custodian.
-The Deutsche Bank Credit Facility was amended and restated on May 18, 2015 and subsequently has been amended on multiple occasions, most recently on November 20, 2017 to among other things, (i) reduce the interest rate from the sum of the index plus an applicable margin of 2.35%, (ii) extend the maturity date of such facility to November 20, 2022, (iii) increase revolver commitments thereunder by the amount of \$50.0 million (from \$400.0 million to \$450.0 million) and (iv) establish a maximum borrowing capacity thereunder of \$550.0 million.
-The Company contributes certain assets to HMS Funding from time to time, as permitted under the EverBank Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.
+On May 18, 2015, HMS Funding I LLC ("HMS Funding"), entered into an amended and restated credit agreement (the "Deutsche Bank Credit Facility") among HMS Funding as borrower, the Company, as equityholder and as servicer, Deutsche Bank AG, New York Branch ("Deutsche Bank"), as administrative agent, the financial institutions party thereto as lenders (together with Deutsche Bank, the "HMS Funding Lenders"), and U.S. Bank National Association, as collateral agent and collateral custodian.
+The Company contributes certain assets to HMS Funding from time to time, as permitted under the TIAA Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.
+As of December 31, 2018, the Deutsche Bank Credit Facility, as amended, provided a borrowing capacity of \$450.0 million, with an accordion provision allowing increases in aggregate commitments, not to exceed \$550.0 million, with lender consent.
 Under the Deutsche Bank Credit Facility, interest is calculated as the sum of the index plus the applicable margin of 2.35%.
 The index will be equal to one-month LIBOR, or, in the event that LIBOR is not reasonably available, the higher of Deutsche Bank's base commercial lending rate and the interest rate equal to 0.5% above the federal funds rate.
-As of December 31, 2017, the one-month LIBOR rate was 1.6%.
+As of December 31, 2018, the one-month LIBOR was 2.50%.
 The Deutsche Bank Credit Facility provides for a revolving period until November 20, 2020, unless otherwise extended with the consent of the HMS Funding Lenders.
 The amortization period begins the day after the last day of the revolving period and ends on November 20, 2022, the maturity date.
 During the amortization period, the applicable margin will increase by 0.25%.
-During the revolving period, HMS Funding will pay a utilization fee equal to 2.50% of the undrawn amount of the required utilization, which is 75% of the loan commitment amount.
-HMS Funding will incur an undrawn fee equal to 0.40% per annum of the difference between the aggregate commitments and the outstanding advances under the facility, provided that the undrawn fee relating to any utilization shortfall will not be payable to the extent that the utilization fee relating to such utilization shortfall is incurred.
-Additionally, per the terms of a fee letter executed on November 20, 2017, HMS Funding pays Deutsche Bank an administrative agent fee of 0.25% of the aggregate revolver commitments.
+During the revolving period, HMS Funding will pay a utilization fee equal to 2.50% of the undrawn amount of the required utilization, between the aggregate commitments and the outstanding advances under the facility, provided that the undrawn fee relating to such utilization shortfall is incurred.
+Additionally, per the terms of a fee letter executed on

 HMS Funding's obligations under the Deutsche Bank Credit Facility are secured by a first priority security interest in its assets, including all of the present and future property and assets of HMS Funding.
 The Deutsche Bank Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including maintaining a positive tangible net worth, limitations on industry concentration and complying with all applicable laws.
 The Deutsche Bank Credit Facility contains usual and customary default provisions including: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) the occurrence of a change of control; or (iv) any uncured breach of a covenant, representation or warranty in the Deutsche Bank Credit Facility.
-As of December 31, 2017, the Company was not aware of any instances of noncompliance with covenants related to the Deutsche Bank Credit Facility.
+As of December 31, 2018, the Company was not aware of any instances of noncompliance with covenants related to the Deutsche Bank Credit Facility.

-As of December 31, 2017, the Company had borrowings of \$82.0 million outstanding on the EverBank Credit Facility, and had borrowings of \$348.0 million outstanding on the Deutsche Bank Credit Facility, both of which the Company estimated approximated fair value.
+As of December 31, 2018, the Company had borrowings of \$120.0 million outstanding on the EverBank Credit Facility, and had borrowings of \$389.0 million outstanding on the Deutsche Bank Credit Facility, both of which the Company estimated approximated fair value.

-A summary of the Company's significant contractual payment obligations for the repayment of outstanding borrowings at December 31, 2017 is as follows:
+A summary of the Company's significant contractual payment obligations for the repayment of outstanding borrowings atDecember 31, 2018 is as follows: